aphaena/ml-pretraning/ml-pretraining-app/README.md

 - Unit tests to ensure the correctness of preprocessing steps.

 Feel free to contribute to the project or reach out for any questions!

+# Copy your PDF files to the data/pdfs directory
+# On Windows:
+copy your_documents/*.pdf data/pdfs/